pusle/ember-drupal-waterwheel/README.md

 * `ember new your-new-app-name`

-and get rid of the welcome message that is added by default by removing these lines from `app/templates/application.hbs`:
+and remove the default welcome message by removing these lines from `app/templates/application.hbs`:
 ```handlebars
 {{!-- The following component displays Ember's default welcome message. --}}
 {{welcome-page}}
 {{!-- Feel free to remove this! --}}
 ```

-Install the ember-drupal-waterwheel addon:
+Install this addon:

 * `ember install ember-drupal-waterwheel`

+You'll see a series of prompts asking which built-in Drupal entities, and other features like OAuth 2.0 authentication, you'd like to install.

-This adds a few support libraries to your project, as well as an Adapter and Serializer that handle JSON API communication with the Drupal backend.
-An Authenticator, Authorizer, and Session Service are also installed to manage OAuth2.
-Finally, a "user" model is added to store user entities fetched from the Drupal backend (which is needed to support authentication and storing ownership of entities.)
+The addon will add a few required libraries to your project, as well as Adapter and Serializer classes that customize JSON API communication to be compatible with the Drupal backend.
+If you choose to use OAuth 2.0, an Authenticator, Authorizer, and Session Service are also created to manage OAuth2.
+Finally, a "user" model is created to store user entities fetched from the Drupal backend (which is necessary to support authentication, and to represent user ownership of entities.)

-Some configuration settings are added to your app's `config/environment.js` file.
-These will need to be customized to point to your Drupal backend site and OAuth settings (see [Drupal Site Configuration](#drupal-site-configuration)) as needed, as well as to specify which Drupal entities you'll be pulling data in for.
-Search for "@todo" to find thing that will need to be customized for your application.
+Some configuration settings will be added to your app's `config/environment.js` file.
+These will need to be customized to match the base URL of your Drupal backend site and your OAuth settings (see [Drupal Authentication Using OAuth 2.0](#drupal-authentication-using-oauth-2.0)).
+You'll also see configuration for `ENV.drupalEntityModels`, where you specify which Drupal entities you'll be using from the Ember app.
+Search for "@todo" to find any items that will need to be customized for your application.

-### Using Drupal Built-in Entities

-If you'd also like to add models, routes, and templates to your app for Drupal's built-in entities (Articles, Tags, Files, and Basic Pages), You can run:
-* `ember generate drupal-article`
-* `ember generate drupal-tag`
-* `ember generate drupal-file`
-* `ember generate drupal-basic-page`

-From here, you can edit the Ember template files for these models as you typically would using the Ember CLI.
-It's also a good idea to search for "@todo" in the generated files, to see if there are customizations or coding choices you can make.

-### Using Custom Drupal Entities

-1. Generate boilerplate model, route, and template files for your custom entity/content type (a one-word, simplified `entity_name` is highly recommended):
-    * `ember generate drupal-entity entity_name`

-1. Adjust the custom entity's model as needed to include all fields you're interested in from the Drupal entity

-1. Configure mapping of the Drupal entity to the Ember model in `config/environment.js` (see @todo)

-1. Fill in the custom entity's template file to describe how the entity should be displayed

-See the "article" model, route, and template files from [ember-drupal-waterwheel-app](https://github.com/acquia/ember-drupal-waterwheel-app) for an example of how these files might be implemented.

 ## Drupal Site Configuration